JohnJBarrett22/Portfolio/README.md

 # Portfolio
-Career Portfolio built utilizing the MEAN stack to create a single page application with nested components, Socket.IO and other features.
+Career Portfolio built utilizing the MEAN stack to create a single page application with Socket.IO and other features.